NewOrbit/twotime/README.md

 Provide the `--all` option to finish all of a day's timers at once.

+### Targetprocess Shortcut

+Use the `--tp` option to start a timer without prompting for a Targetprocess ID:

+    twotime start --tp 12345

 ## License

 Made with :sparkling_heart: by [NewOrbit](https://www.neworbit.co.uk/) in Oxfordshire, and licensed under the [MIT Licence](LICENCE)